-There will be 2 exams (multiple choice and/or true/false questions) administered during the course, a midcourse and a comprehensive final exam.
+There will be 2 exams (multiple choice and/or true/false questions) administered during the course, a mid-term and a comprehensive final exam.
 They will each account for 20% of your course grade.
-Both exams are on Canvas and must be proctored at an approved testing center.
-You will not have access to either exams until a testing proctor enters a password.
+Both of these exams are on Canvas and must be proctored at a testing center.
+You will not have access to either exam until a testing proctor enters a password.

-Midcourse: 20%

-Final Exam: 20%
+Midterm: 20%Final Exam: 20%